jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/PointerArithmetic/task.md

 <div class="hint">

-Recall that `char` is a type used to encode ASCII character letters.
+Recall that `char` is a type used to encode ASCII characters.
-It is guaranteed that this type has the size of 1 byte, that is, the size of the minimal addressable memory cell.
+It is guaranteed that this type has a size of 1 byte, that is, the size of the minimal addressable memory cell.
-Thus, it is often convenient to use type `char*` to store the addresses of memory cells.
+Thus, it is often convenient to use the type `char*` to store the addresses of memory cells.

 </div>